-3.4 The Head of Equality, Diversity and Inclusion is responsible for:
+3.4 Head of Sustainability and Inclusion is responsible for:

-- Leading and supporting the business in creating an inspirational, inclusive, and diverse environment. - Ensuring that an effective policy, service, and provision infrastructure is in place to support VolkerWessels UK in both meeting its legal responsibilities and fulfilling its Equality, Diversity, and Inclusion vision. - · Providing advice, guidance, and support on the application of this Policy. - Advising colleagues on how best to address equalities related employment issues.
+- Leading and supporting the business in creating an inspirational, inclusive, and diverse environment. - Engaging and liaising with the EDI Steering Group and EDI Focus Group to ensure the strategic focus and direction for VolkerWessels UK is ambitious and that regular updates are provided to the Board and the wider business. - Ensuring that an effective policy, service, and provision infrastructure is in place to support VolkerWessels UK in both meeting its legal responsibilities and fulfilling its Equality, Diversity, and Inclusion vision. - Providing advice, guidance, and support on the application of this Policy.